China in June 2026: Travel Guide to the Shoulder Season

 Although June is early summer and the overall temperature is not too high, it occasionally warms up suddenly, and even in the north, the maximum temperature sometimes reaches over 30℃.
 Please keep hydrated when traveling in June and it is recommended to carry medication to prevent heatstroke.

-If you plan to travel to the southern and eastern regions, such as Guangdong, Fujian, Guangxi, and Zhejiang to enjoy the seas and rivers, it is recommended to go in the first half of June, with clear, calm waters; in the second half of June rain usually increases and winds can be strong in these areas.
+If you plan to travel to the southern and eastern regions, such as Guangzhou, Shenzhen, Xiamen, Beihai, and Sanya, it is recommended to go in the first half of Jun.
+In the second half of June rain usually increases and winds can be strong in these areas.

 Golden Triangle with Avatar Mountains - 10 Days.
 Marvel at Shanghai's skyscrapers, explore Xitang's canals, be awestruck by Zhangjiajie's Avatar mountains, uncover Xi'an's Terracotta Warriors, learn Taichi, cycle its ancient city wall, and conclude in Beijing, visiting the Great Wall and Forbidden City.